wp-plugins/youtube-channel/readme.txt

 = Known Issues =

-* Video description for videos from playlist does not work.
+* Video title and description for embedded playlist mode does not work.
 * Removing YouTube logo from playback control bar does not work for all videos
 * Async HTML5 video does not work for 2nd same video on same page (two YTC blocks set to Async HTML5)